amcneil36/amcneil36.github.io/blogs/how-to-prepare-for-and-give-presentations.md

 * Introduction
 * Motiveation
 * Takeaways (main point, meat of the talk)
 * Conclusion (re-hash of takeaways, optionally give audience an action item)

-	• view the presentation as a conversation
-	• create an outline before polishing
-	• Outline:
-		○ Introduction
-		○ Motivation
-		○ Takeaways (main points, the meat of the talk)
-		○ Conclusion-re-hash takeaways, give audience an action item
+For your title slide, you want to include your name, contact information, website, talk name, event name, and date.
+You can create an appendix at the end of your presentation if you want to give additional information.

 	• Title slide includes your name, contact information, website, talk name, event name, date
 	• Create appendix if you want to give additional information
 	• If you know anyone who will be in attendance, ask them what they want to get out of the presentation